Setting the Perfect Dining Table in 11 easy steps

-4.Cutlery: now there is cutlery, and there is CUTLERY!
+Now there is cutlery, and there is CUTLERY!
 Plenty of inexpensive options on the market for you to start with however, with wanting to deliver that feel all the way through, cutlery plays an important part.

 Your cutlery should not only look good, but it should also suit the Ceramics, it should suit the type of food you are eating, and it should be comfortable to use.

 We here in Australia like to take the formal and make it a little more Australian which is a slightly more casual feel to our dining experiences.
 Different cutlery is going to go with different settings and food types, and it is handy to have different ones for certain meals and types of food you are serving.
 For example, our Bamboo Handled cutlery which is gorgeous, goes with nearly every setting and food type.
 Australia is such a fortunate country in that we have Italian, Greek, Asian and English influences, not to mention other European cultures like French cuisine, South American influences…the choices are seriously endless!
 So, to have one cutlery set that goes across such a variety of food, we here at Pieces of Joy came up with the Bamboo Handled cutlery!
 It’s a good start and a great option for our Australian way of eating.
 So that’s a start.
 You do need to hand wash but a small sacrifice for the presentation your cutlery will give you!